exoplanetsdk/2ES_target_selection/README.md

 4. If a 503 was encountered, retry after the suggested delay.
 ```

 This issue is related to the SIMBAD service connection and is not caused by the pipeline code itself.
 If you encounter this error, it is likely due to a temporary outage or network issue with the SIMBAD service.
-There is currently no workaround from the code side.
 If this happens, simply wait and try running the code again at a later time.